David Earl Lopes

 At 5' 9", a relatively short player, he was drafted by the Dodgers at the age of 23.
 Lopes was primarily an outfielder in his first minor league seasons.
 He started off at high Class A with the Daytona Beach Dodgers and batted .247.
 The next year, he returned to Daytona Beach and improved to .280/~.399/.439 with 32 steals in 36 tries and 16 outfield assists.
 In 1970, Davey was promoted to AAA's Spokane Indians and hit .262/~.339/.382.
 The next season, he put up a .306/~.384/.433 with 9 triples and 27 steals in 35 tries.
 Returning for a third year at AAA, Davey batted .317/~.412/.476.
 He was 8th in the Pacific Coast League in average and led the league with 48 steals (in 58 tries).
 In his first full season as a second baseman, he led the PCL with 18 errors.
 He got a September call-up and the next year, 1973, he became a regular on the Dodgers at age 28, hitting .275 with 36 stolen bases.

 He became part of the longest-lasting infield of all time, with Steve Garvey, Bill Russell, and Ron Cey.
 The four played together for approximately ten years.
-Lopes was primarily a second baseman, although he also played 239 games in the outfield as well as some games at third base and shortstop.
+Lopes was primarily the second baseman, although he also played 239 games in the outfield, as well as some games at third base and shortstop.
 He was a steady hitter who hit between .250 and .285 eleven times.
 As a lead-off hitter, he drew lots of walks, with a high of 97 in 1979.
-He had more power than one would expect from a lead-off hitter, with 155 home runs, including a high of 28, also in 1979.
+He had more power than one would expect from a lead-off hitter, with 155 home runs, including a high of 28 in 1979.

 But his forte was the stolen base.
-His 557 stolen bases put him at # 25 on the all-time list, and he led the National League twice, in 1975 and 1976.
+His 557 stolen bases put him 26th on the all-time list, and he led the National League twice in 1975 and 1976.
 His high was 77 stolen bases in 1975.
-Even as a 40-year-old player for the Chicago Cubs in 1985, he was able to steal 47 bases in 51 attempts while appearing in 99 games.
+Even as a 40-year-old with the Chicago Cubs in 1985, he was able to steal 47 bases in 51 attempts while appearing in 99 games.